azmilirfan11/AMLS_19-20_SN15053755/README.md

 14. haarcascade_frontalface_default.xml - Landmark file for face detection using Haar cascade
 15. haarcascade_smile.xml - Landmark file for smile detection using Haar cascade
 16. haarcascade_eye_tree_eyeglasses.xml = Landmark file for eye and glasses detection using Haar cascade
+17. dataset_test_AMLS_19-20 - New test dataset given for more testing to be done.

 OS Version : Windows 10.0.17763